eulerhermesresearch/EulerHermesResearch/Readme-EulerHermes.txt

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-For commercial licensing, including our code, please contact : contact@nubytouch.com.
+For commercial licensing, including our code, please contactÂ : contact@nubytouch.com.

 This code include some code from ARTIFEX software https://github.com/ArtifexSoftware/mupdf-android-viewer-old you cannot use ArtifexSoftware for commercial purpose see https://github.com/ArtifexSoftware/mupdf-android-viewer-old/blob/master/ReadMe.txt